If you’re off on a skiing holiday this half term, it’s important to make sure you have the right travel insurance in place.

 Winter sports insurance is not just for skiers.
 Many policies include a wide range of other activities such as tobogganing, snowboarding and skidoo.

 If you are planning to take part in another winter sport on holiday, you should always check the terms and conditions of your policy to make sure it is appropriate.

 Otherwise, the insurer could refuse to pay out in the event of a claim.

 It’s also important to follow the rules of the resort if you expect a claim to be successful.
 For example, if you have an accident while skiing in an area that was closed to the public, your insurer could justifiably turn down the claim.

-Insurers can also refuse to stump up for claims if you are in any way negligent.
+Insurers can also refuse to pay out for claims if you are in any way negligent.
 So, if you leave your skis outside a bar and they are stolen, you might have trouble persuading the insurer to meet the cost of replacements.